mtsSAraujo/Challenge-3-Compass/README.md

 ## All set!

 Now you're all set to test the API!

+### Windows

+in your windows terminal use the command: "docker-compose up" and wait for docker to be initialized, once started, just use the command: "./gradlew :challenge3-api:run" the API will start and will be ready for testing!
+Then just use the endpoints provided below.
+Enjoy exploring the functionalities!

+### Linux

+For Linux users, just use the command: "chmod +x appStarter.sh" to start the application!
-To get started, simply run the application and use the endpoints provided below.
+Then just use the endpoints provided below.
 Enjoy exploring the functionalities!

 ---